glrodasz/cero/README.md

 # Notes
 ## Atomic Design
 - Atom: A atom is a component that composed by an unique Atom with/without HTML tags or just HTML tags.
-- Molecule: A molecule is a component that is composed by at least 2 diffent atoms.
+- Molecule: A molecule is a component that is composed by at least 2 different atoms.